print-hi/rit-docs/mkdocs/docs/Economic Scenario Generator/discrete_esg.md

    * The outputs are different for the two simulators, users should choose the model based on their objectives.

-   * Otherwise, users can decide based on their beliefs of the market - e.g., do you expect correlation between interest rates and any other economic variables?
-Do you want the future interest rates to be more or less volatile?

    * The base time step for discrete-time model is one quarter, whereas there is no such as a base for continuous-time.
 For time steps smaller than one quarter, discrete-time model will interpolate the quarterly statistics, whereas the continuous-time model simply generates random noises for each specific time step.
 Consequently, for large time steps, the executing time for continuous-time models are shorter than the dicrete-time model.

 &nbsp;&nbsp; **References:**